Municipal fisheries in the Philippines: Threats

 Socioeconomic challenges have occurred as decreasing incomes and inequitable resource access have exacerbated poverty and created resource conflicts.
 Overfishing affects all commonly fished species.
 This means increasing effort is needed to catch the same amount of fish, although exceptions exist around historically less-fished waters around parts of Palawan, Mindanao, and the East Coastcoast.
 Fishing efforts exceed maximum sustainable yields.Fishing vessels have had to move further out to sea as nearshore fisheries became depleted.
 Overexploitation of demersal fisheries through trawling since at least the 1960s, with some stocks now almost wiped out.
 In addition to an overall loss of up to 90% of overall biomass, demersal ecosystems have also seen their species composition altered.
 In total, perhaps 75% of all fisheries are depleted.
 Trawl catch per hour has declined over time.
-Around 70% of fisheres are considered overfished.
+Around 70% of fisheries are considered overfished.

 Over time, the percentage of fish caught that are larger species has decreased.
 Squid have also been widely caught in juvenile stages.
 The introduction of payao, while increasing tuna fisheries, increased the catch of juvenile tuna, with some locations seeing 90% of catch being under a year old.
 In some areas, juveniles are deliberately caught, a process which not only weakens populations but can cause considerable by-catch.

 Destructive fishing practices and illegal fishing practices include compressor fishing, spearfishing, and blast fishing.
 These direct impacts occur alongside habitat degradation of coral reefs, seagrasses, and mangrove forests.
 One study in 2000 found that blast fishing earned US$170 million, but caused US$1,640 million in environmental damage.
 In some places, increasing environmental awareness and the depletion of fish stocks have resulted in a decrease in blast fishing.
 Cyanide fishing was thought to be used by perhaps 4,000 individuals as of 2013.
 A USAID study estimated that local governments lost 3,000-9,500 metric tons of fish to IUU activities each year.

 The live fish trade for food sees the use of cyanide fishing to capture fish.
 It has also had a direct impact on leopard coral grouper populations.
 This species is slow-growing, and its exploitation has been linked to localized decreases in average body size.
 The ornamental fish trade also uses cyanide fishing to capture live fish.
 The value of the trade was PhP 300 million in 2001.
 It is relatively understudied but is thought to have a highly localized impact on target species, such as the whitetail dascyllus, especially as the mortality rate of caught fishes may reach 80%.